Radiotherapy

 • shortness of breath or an inflammation of the lung called pneumonitis if you have radiotherapy to your chest

 Sometimes, radiotherapy can leave you with long-term side-effects.
-These may happen weeks or even years after you finish treatment.
-There’s also a risk that the radiotherapy itself can cause another cancer.
-Radiotherapy to your lower abdomen or pelvis can affect your fertility.
-Your doctor will give you more information about long-term side-effects associated with the type of radiotherapy you’re having.
-They’ll explain how these may affect you.
-They’ll also let you know the options available to you.
+These may happen weeks or even years after you finish radiotherapy treatment.
+There’s also a small risk that the radiotherapy itself can cause another cancer.
+This is very rare but can happen some years later.
+Radiotherapy to your lower tummy (abdomen) or pelvis can affect your fertility.

-Having radiotherapy shouldn’t be painful.
-But you may find it uncomfortable staying in the same position while you’re having it.
+Radiotherapy doesn’t usually hurt.
+But you may find it uncomfortable to stay in the same position while you have it.
 You may also have some pain afterwards.
-For more information, read our what happens during radiotherapy? and What are the side-effects of radiotherapy? sections.

 Radiotherapy uses high doses of radiation to target and destroy cancer cells.
-It does this without damaging your healthy cells as much as possible.
-For more information, see our about radiotherapy section.
+It does this without damaging your healthy cells (as much as possible).

-Radiotherapy can be used to try to cure certain cancers.
-It can also reduce the chance of cancer coming back or to help relieve cancer symptoms.
-The success rate will depend on the type, stage and location of the cancer and on the radiotherapy dose and number of doses.
-For more information, see our about radiotherapy section.
+Radiotherapy is one of the most successful treatments for cancer.
+It can cure certain cancers.
+It can also reduce the chance of cancer coming back or help relieve cancer symptoms.
+The success rate will depend on the type, stage and location of the cancer.
+Some tumours are more sensitive than others to radiotherapy.
+It can also depend on the ability to safely deliver the sort of doses required to kill the tumour.

-An external beam radiotherapy session usually takes less than 30 minutes.
+An external beam radiotherapy session usually takes anything from 15 minutes to an hour depending on how much of your body is treated.
 If you’re having internal radiotherapy (brachytherapy), you may need to stay in hospital for a few days.
-For more information, read our what happens during radiotherapy section?

 More on this topic